gbif/ipt/DwCAHowToGuide.md

 6. Contact the GBIF Helpdesk if you get stuck (helpdesk@gbif.org).
 7. Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools” below.

-Create your own Darwin Core Archive
+Create your own DwC-A
 -----------------------------------

 ***Assumption: Data is already in, or can easily generate, a CSV/Tab text file, or in one of the supported relational database management systems (MySQL, PostgreSQL, Microsoft SQL Server, Oracle, Sybase).
 The publisher does not wish to host an IPT instance but does have access to a web server.***

-Darwin Core Archives can be created without installing any dedicated software.
+DwC-As can be created without installing any dedicated software.
 These instructions target data managers who are familiar with the dataset to be published and are comfortable working with their data management system.

 Below is a set of instructions on how to manually create and validate a DwC-Archive: